nickhdillon/movie-vault/README.md

 # 🎬 Movie Vault

-Movie Vault is a fun and easy way to track your movie and TV show collection!
+A fun and easy way to track your movie and TV show collection!
 Add titles to your personal vault (what you own) and keep a wishlist for future additions.

 ## Features

 Explore Movies & TV Shows: Discover new favorites.

-Your Vault: Keep track of what you own.
+Vault: Keep track of what you own.

 Wishlist: Save movies and shows you want to watch or buy.